A Guide to Transportation in London

 Rent a bike!

-The weather here in London is lovely around the time a year, and what better way is there to enjoy it than by cycling across town?
+The weather here in London is lovely around summer time, and what better way to enjoy it than by cycling across town?

 The Santander Cycles, which is London’s public bike-sharing scheme, has over 750 docking stations and over 11,000 bikes!
 To hire the bikes you must have a bank card, a contactless payment card or the “Santander Cycles” app for Android and for IOS and register for “pay-as-you-pedal”.
 Transport for London has made a list with hidden-gem cycle routes in London - have a look if cycling in London would be an adventure for you!